Ivanzkaa/holbertonschool-printf/README.md

 <h1>printf.c</h1>
 </head>
 <body>
 <h3>In this project we are creating our own printf functions and manpage writen in the C programming language.
-The fucntions the we create will produce an output of what the format specifies.</h3>
+The functions the we create will produce an output of what the format specifies.</h3>
 <ul>
 <li>Our repository includes our main functions.</li>
 <li>The header file in which contains our prototypes and a general knowlegde of the c program that we have learned.</li>